freedomofpress/encryption-works/encryption_works.md

 >
 > — Edward Snowden on protecting communications in transit. ([Source](https://www.youtube.com/watch?t=149&v=j_kieJ-Ng2Q).)

-Cryptography tools have been around since the early 90s, but the Snowden disclosures kickstarted a renewed interest in widespread consumer cryptography.
+Cryptography tools have been available to the public since the early 90s, but the Snowden disclosures kickstarted a renewed interest in widespread consumer cryptography.
 In response to usability issues with PGP and the ubiquity of smartphones, several new messaging apps providing end-to-end encryption have risen to prominence.

 Chief among these is [Signal](https://whispersystems.org), a free and open-source application which employs end-to-end encryption, allowing users to have encrypted calls and text conversations.
 Signal is completely open source, and is made by [Open Whisper Systems](https://whispersystems.org).